 The multimodal network dataset, together with GIS data depicting the location of schools, groceries, community centers, health care and social service providers, and parks, are expected to be put to use for ATO analysis at a neighborhood scale in the coming year.

 Promoting affordable and reliable transportation options based on the needs of the populations being served — particularly populations that are traditionally underserved — is a WFRC priority.

 FHWA has defined underserved individuals as those that meet one or more of the following criteria: Low Income, Racial-Ethnic Minority, Elderly, Children, Limited English Proficiency, or Persons with Disabilities.
-WFRC, under the direction of its committees and Board, has adopted a Vulnerable Communities framework as an important input to its transportation planning efforts.
-For analysis purposes, Vulnerable Communities are those census block groups where any of the following criteria is met:
+WFRC, under the direction of its committees and Board, has adopted an Equity Focus Areas framework as an important input to its transportation planning efforts.
+For analysis purposes, Equity Focus Areas are those census block groups where any of the following criteria is met:

 - Greater than 25 percent Low-Income — low-income populations are highlighted, as a lack of access to reliable and efficient transportation can be a major barrier to economic mobility

 - Greater than 40 percent Persons of Color— racial-ethnic minority populations comprise this criterion, as many land use and transportation investments in the U.S. have had disproportionate adverse impacts upon communities of color.
 WFRC strives to prevent any perpetuation of such unjust burdens.